dpawlows/ComputationalPhysics/lessons/L8/laplace.rst

     \right]\\
     &\approx \frac{V(i+1,j,k)+V(i-1,j,k)-2V(i,j,k)}{(\Delta x)^2} .

-This equation says that in order to determine the function at the grid point that we are interested in, $V(i,j,k)$, we must know the function at the surrounding grid points $i+1,i-1,$ etc.  In other words, the value of $V$ at a particular grid point is the average of $V$ at all the neighboring points.
-The solution, $V(x,y,z)$, then is a function that satisfies that condition at all points simultaneously.
+This equation says that in order o determine the function at the grid point that we are interested in, :math:`V(i,j,k)`, we must know the function at the surrounding grid points :math:`i+1,i-1,` etc.  In other words, the value of :math:`V` at a particular grid point is the average of :math:`V` at all the neighboring points.
+The solution, :math:`V(x,y,z)`, then is a function that satisfies that condition at all points simultaneously.

 Generalizing this problem to 3-dimensions follows the same steps as above and results in